 This hardy form of Lechuguilla Century Plant is from seed in the Chisos Mountains of west TX.
 The narrow green leaves have a light colored stripe in the center.
 15" high by 30" wide.
 Hardy to Zones 5.
 Sold in 2.5 inch pots.

+A gorgeous form of Utah century plant.
 With it's long, white terminal spines this hardy century plant is right at home in the rock garden.
-12" high and wide, Zone 5.
-Sold in 2.5 inch pots
+12"H X 18W.
+Zone 5.
+Sold in 2.5" pots.

 Clumping plant with soft golden spines.
 Excellent for trough gardens.
 This Texas native has huge gold-to-bronze flowers in May.
 Tasty green berries all winter.
 3" high by 6" wide.
 Thrives in zone 5.
 Sold in 2.5 inch pot

-Common Names: Pineapple Pincushion, Pineapple cactus, Nipple Cactus, Finger cactus
+Common Names: Pineapple Pincushion, Pineapple Cactus, Nipple Cactus, Finger Cactus

 A naturally occurring hybrid between Echinocereus coccineus and Echinocereus dasyacanthus.
 Bringing the best traits from each species produces individuals that come in numerous flower colors from shades of pink, orange, red, yellow, white or bicolors.
 This zone 5 hardy hedgehog is native to southern New Mexico and nearby Texas and Mexico...

 This extraordinary nearly spineless form of the Giant Claret Cup makes impressive specimens in the rock garden.
 Smooth stems tower to nearly a foot tall.
 Scarlet, tubular flowers from April-June.
 Edible, reddish fruit.
 12” high x 24” wide.
 Zone 5.
 Available in 2.5” pot.
 Limited supply.